bugeats/log-chainable/README.md

 # log-chainable

 A utility for organizing javascript log statements into namespaces.
 Why?
-Because reading pages random logs sucks, and you're too lazy/smart to annotate each statement.
+Because reading pages of random logs sucks, and you're too lazy/smart to annotate each statement.

 ## Installation